Home

 Oliver: How about we go for a picnic next weekend?

 Olivia: That's a good idea, but what about the kids?
-[There is a problem or an objection that we must have to arrange for the kids' care first.]
+(We must arrange child care first.)

 Tom: How about spending a week in New York City?